Vision

 We are community hub and resource for the people living on the Kingswood Estate and surrounding areas.
 We've worked closely with residents, local groups and the council to develop a model where Kingswood will be accessible for all whilst still generating enough income to support the significant running costs & maintenance of the house.

-We will also run a year round programme of community events including a summer activities and an extensive winter programme that will always be open, accessible and affordable (or free!).
+Most of our community activities are free, especially those aimed at young people.
+We will also run a year round programme of community events celebrating the best in local talent that will always be open, accessible and affordable (or free!).

 We would love to hear from local residents, parents and anyone with an interest in the future of Kingswood House!
 We've created a short questionnaire and run regular community updates meetings where you can find out more about the project.